Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces

 \textit{Experimental realization.}-- The dissipative scarred dynamics can be readily implemented~\cite{Lloyd2001Engineering,Bacon2001Universal} using currently available quantum simulation technologies, as we demonstrate with the domain-wall preserving model below.
 Consider a one-dimensional qubit chain coupled to another array of ancilla qubits [Fig.~\ref{fig:Experiment}(a)].
-We digitally simulate the Liouvillian evolution through three steps: Suppose at time $t$ the entire system has a quantum state in the decoupled form: $\ket{\psi(t)}\otimes\ket{\downarrow\cdots\downarrow}$, with all the ancilla qubits set to $\ket{\downarrow}$.
+We digitally simulate the Liouvillian evolution through three steps, similar to the formalism of quantum collision models~\cite{Ciccarello2022Quantum,Guarnieri2022Time,Cattaneo2022Brief,Gillman2023Using} : Suppose at time $t$ the entire system has a quantum state in the decoupled form: $\ket{\psi(t)}\otimes\ket{\downarrow\cdots\downarrow}$, with all the ancilla qubits set to $\ket{\downarrow}$.
 (1) We apply the unitary operator $\exp(-i H_{\text{DW}} \delta t)$ (could be Trotterized to local gates) on $\ket{\psi(t)}$, which plays the role of Hermitian Hamiltonian evolution; (2) We then apply the local unitary gates $\prod_j \exp(-i H_\text{coup}^j \sqrt{\delta t} )$ with

-which couple the system and ancilla ($\tau^{\pm}_j$) qubits to create probabilistic quantum jumps induced by $\{L_j\}$; (3) Finally we reset all the ancilla qubits back to $\ket{\downarrow}$ via measurements~\cite{Han2021Experimental,Cai2021High} or optical pumping~\cite{Barreiro2011Open}.
+which couple the system and ancilla ($\tau^{\pm}_j$) qubits to create probabilistic quantum jumps induced by $\{L_j\}$; (3) Finally we reset all the ancilla qubits back to $\ket{\downarrow}$ via measurements or optical pumping~\cite{Shankar2013Autonomously,Han2021Experimental,Cai2021High,Google2023Stable,Barreiro2011Open,Lin2013Dissipative,Schindler2013quantum,Weimer2010Rydberg}.
 We rigorously prove that the above protocol faithfully reproduces the many-body Liouvillian dynamics up to error of order $O(\delta t^2)$ \cite{SuppMaterials}.
 Moreover, we numerically simulate the three-step dynamical process by the quantum trajectory method~\cite{Daley2014Quantum}.
 As shown in Fig.~\ref{fig:Experiment}(b), with a moderate $\delta t$, the observable dynamics of $Q^\dagger + Q = \sum_j (-1)^j P^0_{j-1} \sigma_j^x P^0_{j+1}$ (requiring only two measurement settings) computed by the ensemble average of trajectories agree well with the exact Liouvillian evolution.
 We particularly choose two initial states that are easy to prepare on experimental platforms -- The first one mimics an imperfectly prepared bond-dimension-two MPS, and the second one is a product state.